Keep exercise on your to-do list.

-You don’t need much to make a workout spot in your home – just some oor space and a few items.
+You don’t need much to workout in your home — just some floor space and a few items.
 Here are a few tips:

 It’s easy to work out anywhere at home.
-You might even and yourself exercising while doing everyday household tasks, such as:
+You might even find yourself exercising while doing everyday household tasks, such as:

 Washing and waxing a car